-The preamble of the Treaty of Bird’s Fort explains why the treaty was needed and prepared
+The preamble of the Treaty of Bird’s Fort explains why the treaty was needed and prepared.

 “ Whereas for some time past, hostilities have existed and war been carried on between the white and red men of Texas to the great injury of both parties: and whereas, a longer continuance of the same would lead to no beneficial result but increase the evils which have so long unhappily rested upon both races; whereas the parties are now willing to open the path of lasting peace and friendship and are desirous to establish certain solemn rules for the regulation of their mutual intercourse…”

 Indian Nations signing the Treaty of Birds Fort included :

-Delaware, chickasaw, Waco, Tawakoni, Keechie, Caddo, Anadarko, Ionie or Hasinai, Biloxi and Cherokee.
+Delaware, Chickasaw, Waco, Tawakoni, Keechie, Caddo, Anadarko, Ionie or Hasinai, Biloxi and Cherokee.

-Grapevine’s new 38,000 square-foot expansive outdoor Plaza, a 42,000 square-foot, five story Rail Station ; and Hotel Vin, a six story, 121 -room boutique hotel, all supported by a 552 - space Parking Garage.
+Grapevine’s new 38,000 square-foot expansive outdoor Plaza, with a 42,000 square-foot, five story Rail Station.
+Hotel Vin, a six story, 121 -room boutique hotel.
+All supported by a 552 space Parking Garage.

-Appreciation is extended to: Mayor William D. Tate; City Council Members; Place 1, Paul Slechta; Place 2, Sharron Rogers; Place 3, Mike Lease; Pro Tem & Place 4, Darlene Freed; Place 5, Chris Coy; Place 6, Duff O’Dell; and to Grapevine City Manager Bruno Rumbelow and Assistant City Manager Jennifer Hibbs.
+Appreciation is extended to: Mayor William D. Tate; City Council Members; Place 1, Paul Slechta; Place 2, Sharron Rogers; Place 3, Mike Lease; Pro Tem / Place 4, Darlene Freed; Place 5, Chris Coy; Place 6, Duff O’Dell; and to Grapevine City Manager, Bruno Rumbelow and Assistant City Manager, Jennifer Hibbs.

-The negotiations and camps were moved six miles north from Bird’s Fort to Grape Vine Springs where there was better water, more shade and less mosquitos .
+The negotiations and camps were moved six miles north from Bird’s Fort to Grape Vine Springs where there was better water, more shade and less mosquitoes.
 The group camped for more than a month waiting for the Comanches to arrive.
 Finally, when President Houston realized they were not coming, he decided to have a council with those American Indian leaders in attendance.